Ai-riku/GPT-Live-Commentator/README.md

 - dotenv

 ## Note
+- Currently Windows is the only supported platform
-Provide appropriate prompts for generating the story.
+- Provide appropriate prompts for generating the desired narration.

 For further details, refer to the `main.py` file for the complete code.